 Step 2: Set up your WordPress resource library page

 Once you've uploaded all the files to your WordPress resource library, the next step is to create the front-end resource list that your visitors will use.

 The Document Library Pro WordPress resources plugin lists resources in a flexible way that makes it easy for visitors to find what they're looking for.

 Choose your resource library settings

 To get started, head to Documents → Settings to configure the resource library plugin options.

 First, choose what content you want to include in your resource library.
 The exact content that you include will depend on what data you have added for each resource.
-Each piece of data will be displayed as a separate column in the resource library.
-There are lots of columns to choose from including title, excerpt, file size, file type, date, and download link.
+Each piece of data will be displayed separately in the resource library.
+There are lots of content options to choose from including title, excerpt, file size, file type, date, and download link.

 Here's an example:

 If you want to include an image for each resource like the example from Huckleberry Hearts, then you can add an image column.
 This will display each resource's featured image:

 If you've included a 'link' column then people can click to access the resource - whether it's a downloadable file or an external URL.